-TEXT-S&P summary: Koninklijke KPN N.V.
+TEXT-S&P Summary: Koninklijke KPN N.V.

 The short-term rating on KPN is ‘A-2’, reflecting our assessment of KPN’s liquidity as “adequate” under our criteria.

-We assess KPN’s liquidity using debt maturities and undrawn facilities available over the coming six months, given our opinion of its well-established and solid relationships with banks, and our view that it will continue to have very good access to capital markets in the future owing to its domicile in The Netherlands, in the absence of any exposure to more risky emerging economies.
-For example, KPN issued a 4.25% EUR750 million 10-year bond in February 2012 and a 3.25% EUR750 million 8.5 year bond in July 2012.
-We also consider that KPN has prudent financial management, including a well-spread debt maturity structure with about EUR1 billion-EUR1.4 billion of annual long-term debt maturities.
-We also note that KPN has discontinued its share buybacks and sharply reduced dividend guidance.
+We assess KPN’s liquidity using debt maturities and undrawn facilities available over the coming six months, given our opinion of its well-established and solid relationships with banks, and our view that it will continue to have very good access to capital markets in the future owing to its domicile in The Netherlands, absent any exposure to more risky emerging economies.
+For example, KPN issued a EUR750 million 10-year bond in February 2012.
+We also consider that KPN has prudent financial management, including a well-spread debt maturity structure with about EUR1 billion to EUR1.5 billion of annual long-term debt maturities, and still robust generation of free cash flow (after “tax recapture” outflows) in excess of EUR1.5 billion on average annually, by our estimates.
+We also note that KPN has discontinued share buybacks this year.

-Tempering these positive aspects is our anticipation of significantly lower free cash flows this year compared with previous years, given a strategic focus on investments to defend market shares, and continuously heavy postretirement obligations, whose fluctuations, net of dedicated assets, may require additional cash contributions at times.
+Tempering these positive aspects are our anticipation that dividend payouts could leave only modest discretionary cash flow, and heavy postretirement obligations, whose fluctuations, net of dedicated assets, may require additional cash contributions at times.

-The ratio of sources to uses is comfortably above 1.2x at end-June 2012, using next-six-months’ debt maturities and undrawn facilities.
-Liquidity sources comprise a EUR2 billion committed line maturing in July 2017, without any financial maintenance covenants, of which EUR1.9 billion was undrawn at end-June 2012; EUR0.9 billion in reported cash at end-June 2012; and our anticipation of about EUR3.4 billion in annual funds from operations (FFO).
-Liquidity uses include about EUR2.0 billion-EUR2.2 billion in annual capital expenditures, EUR0.5 billion in dividends factoring in the recent cut, and EUR1.2 billion of short-term debt within the next six months at end-June 2012.
+The ratio of sources to uses is comfortably above 1.2x at year-end 2011, using next-six-months debt maturities and undrawn facilities.
+Liquidity sources comprise a EUR2 billion committed line maturing in 2016, without any financial maintenance covenants, of which EUR1.6 billion was undrawn at year-end 2011; our anticipation of about EUR3.5 billion funds from operations (FFO) for full-year 2012; and about EUR1 billion in reported cash at year-end 2011.
+Liquidity uses include EUR0.6 billion of short-term debt within the next six months at year-end 2011, and in full-year 2012 about EUR2.0 billion-EUR2.2 billion in capital expenditures, EUR1.2 billion in dividends, and EUR40 million in additional pension contributions given that KPN’s statutory coverage of its pension obligations was below the 105% minimum coverage required by the Dutch pension regulator.

 Outlook

-The stable outlook reflects our view that KPN will sustain its strong business risk profile in the future, and improve its ratio of adjusted debt to EBITDA in 2013 and beyond, after a possible increase to the high end of the 3.0x-3.5x range this year under our base-case scenario.
+The stable outlook reflects our view that KPN will sustain its strong businessrisk profile in the future, and improve its ratio of adjusted debt to EBITDA in 2013 and beyond, after a possible increase to the high end of the 3.0x-3.5x range this year under our base case.

-A downgrade could occur if we weakened our assessment of KPN’s business risk profile, and its ratios of debt to EBITDA and FFO to debt were to deteriorate, respectively, to 3.5x and to below the mid-20% area.
-Any continued weakening in KPN’s EBITDA in 2013 could cause these ratios to deteriorate and lead us to revise our business risk assessment.

 We could consider upgrading KPN if it managed to deliver a pronounced turnaround in its EBITDA from 2013 onward, sustained its strong business risk profile, and significantly reduced debt deleverage, so that its fully adjusted debt-to-EBITDA ratio would fall below 3.0x.